What is machine learning?

 What to look for in a machine learning platform

 When selecting a machine learning platform, look for a solution with the following features:

 Easy to set up and deploy, the cloud is perfect for handling workloads of all sizes, letting you connect data sources and scale on demand—without requiring advanced knowledge.

 Accessible development environment

 The ideal platform supports all skill levels with accessible authoring options.
-It should help you realise the benefits of machine learning whether you work extensively in code or prefer automated tools and drag-and-drop interfaces that don’t require any coding experience.
+It should help you realize the benefits of machine learning whether you work extensively in code or prefer automated tools and drag-and-drop interfaces that don’t require any coding experience.

 Built-in support for familiar machine learning frameworks